Networking

 Rotary members perform acts of service around their community (and the world).
 This community-involvement feels good to do but also offers a way to meet people outside of your immediate industry and social circle.

 Volunteering is a great way to connect and it also makes you (and your business) more visible.
-Many business owners will volunteer a few team members to volunteer in a particular activity and all wear the company's logo on their clothes.
+Many business owners will volunteer a few team members to participate in a particular activity, all wearing custom embroidered shirts with the company's logo.

 2. 85% of Jobs are Filled Through Networking